dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * Detected attack exceeding a rate in bytes per second (bps).

-* Detected resource exhaustion in a attack target.
+* Detected resource exhaustion in an attack target.

 * Detected resource exhaustion in the local domain's mitigator.